Go to Reviews.org AU Edition

 YouTube TV is missing a few channels, but it might not be a big deal

-Bad news for Hallmark movie junkies, Ancient Aliens fans, and Rodger Federer followers–you can’t get your fix with YouTube TV, unfortunately.
+Bad news for Ancient Aliens fans, USC junkies, and Rodger Federer followers—you can't get your fix with YouTube TV, unfortunately.

 But if you do go the YouTube TV route, we have some solutions:

-- The Roku Channel and Pluto TV can help those who need their Hallmark and HISTORY Channel content.
+- The Roku Channel and Pluto TV can help those who need their HISTORY Channel content.
 Find more information about these two services in our best free streaming services review.

-- On the other hand, access to the Tennis Channel is a bit tricky.
-You can stream all Wimbledon games through ESPN+, but you’ll have to sign in with your TV provider (i.e., DISH, Xfinity, Sling TV, etc.).
+- On the other hand, access to the Tennis Channel and PAC-12 Network is a bit tricky.
+You can stream all Wimbledon games through ESPN+, but you'll have to sign in with your TV provider (i.e., DISH, Xfinity, Sling TV, etc.).
+Sign in with your provider on Pac-12.com/live to watch your Trojans take on the University of Utah Utes.

 Netflix is best for original content